AIAScience/mflux-ai-tutorials/model-serving/content.md

 in the terminal.

-You can also make requests using python
+You can also make requests using python:

 ```python
 import requests